MichaelBenvenuto/PLDude/README.md

 It should be noted that `hw_server.bat` inside the Vivado directory requires firewall permission on port 3121.
 A pop-up should be presented on the first run of `hw_server` asking for permission.
 In some instances, the subprocess of `hw_server` does not close properly, kill the process manually if this happens.
+Remote programming is not yet supported

 Using `-sim` without the corresponding file argument will prompt the user for a file to input before simulation